wp-plugins/ban-hammer/readme.txt

 * First release using No Disposable Email's .dat file as a source.

+= To Do =

+* Check if any banned users managed to register and flag them.
+* Put in a delete link from the BanHammer users list.
+* HIDE the Users List from menus.

 == Installation ==

 1. Unpack the zip file and extract the `/ban-hammer/` folder and the files.